 - Property damage: This insurance covers your owned or rented property if it is damaged.
 This includes office buildings, storage facilities, warehouses, workshops, or garages.
 It does not cover commercial vehicles.

 - Business income: This protects you from loss of income if your business is interrupted due to a covered loss.
 It usually covers income and operating expenses for up to 12 months.

 - Commercial auto: Insures your cars, trucks, vans, specialized trucks or any vehicles used for business purposes.

 In most states if you have employees then this isn’t even a question of do I want this?
 This is a must to be able to employee staff.
 Workers Compensation (otherwise known as workers comp) is strictly designed to ensure payment by employers for some part of cost of injuries to an employee.
 Some examples of this can be things like:

 In most cases an incident would need to take place while the employee is at the place of employment, however it would be best to discuss with your local independent insurance agent for more of a case-by-case basis.

 Should You Consider Professional Liability Coverage?

-When you are looking for the right contractors insurance for your business, you will have many choices, including whether to buy professional liability insurance, also known as “errors and omission” insurance or “E & O.”
+When you are looking for the right insurance for your business, you will have many choices, including whether to buy professional liability insurance, also known as “errors and omission” insurance or “E & O.”

 E & O is a liability policy that protects you if you make a mistake that causes a financial loss to a client.
-Similar to general liability, it will provide legal defense and claims settlements, if necessary.
+Similar to general liability, it can provide legal defense and claims settlements, if necessary.

 You may want or need this coverage under the following circumstances: